Sam Gallagher (footballer, born 1995): Blackburn Rovers

 On 13 July 2019, Gallagher joined Blackburn Rovers on a four-year deal for an undisclosed fee.
 Under former Rovers manager Tony Mowbray, who departed the club in June 2022, Gallagher often found himself being played on the wings by Mowbray, instead of his natural central position, playing 3,469 minutes on the wing from a total of 7,429 minutes played under his former manager.
 The decision to play Gallagher out wide caused frustration amongst some Blackburn fans, frustration which continued under new head coach Jon Dahl Tomasson.
 In his five seasons at Ewood Park, Gallagher made 188 appearances, scoring 37 goals.

 Stoke City

 Gallagher joined Stoke City on 31 July 2024 for an undisclosed fee, signing a three-year contract.
 He scored his first goal for Stoke on 2 October 2024 in a 6–1 victory against Portsmouth.
 Gallagher struggled with injuries in 2024–25, making 22 appearances, as Stoke avoided relegation on the final day.
+His injury problems continued in 2025–26, making 20 appearances of which just four were starts.